FATSORT

 −E RE

-However, options −e and −E may not be used simultaneously with options −d, −D, −x and −X.
+Note: Options −e and −E cannot be used together with −d, −D, −x and −X.

 −L LOC